 Recommendation: To maximise the benefit of engaging multiple stakeholders, use a verified framework, such as the CHRODIS PLUS Policy Dialogue Methodology, to prepare, run, report and evaluate policy dialogues.
-Carefully evaluate the optimal moment in the policy making process to employ the policy dialogue approach.

-Health promotion and disease prevention are central to policy efforts to reduce chronic disease
+Health promotion and disease prevention are central to efforts to reduce chronic disease

 Despite choosing different themes, all countries, including the European-level dialogues, agreed on actions related to health promotion and/or disease prevention.
-This demonstrates the key importance - from an outcomes, financing and health equity policy perspective - of preventing chronic disease, rather than focusing solely on treatment and curative care services.
+This demonstrates the key importance - from an outcomes, financing and health equity perspective - of preventing chronic disease, rather than focusing solely on treatment and curative care services.
 This suggests that health promotion and disease prevention should receive significantly more attention from health planners when setting priorities, allocating budgets and designing activities.
-Policy makers must keep this in mind as they are planning for the design and implementation of health services and broader public health policy.

 Recommendation: Re-orient health services towards health promotion and disease prevention.
-It may require not only rethinking current policy approaches, but also a rebalancing of health system budgets to ensure that enough resources are allocated for prevention.
+It may require rebalancing of health system budgets to ensure that enough resources are allocated for prevention.